 The maximum sprocket size the standard rear derailleur can handle is 28 tooth.
 There's also a version that will handle SRAM's 11-32 WiFLi wide-range cassette.

-We got the chance to try out Red eTap in August and we found it super-easy to use.
+We found it super-easy to use.
 You get the hang of the new way of shifting in no time, the lever feel is very positive, and it works well, even when changing from the small chainring to the big one under load.
 It’s also very easy to brake and change gear at the same time whether your hands are on the tops or on the drops.

 Buy if: you want simple and accurate electronic shifting on a professional-level groupset.